 You may even have a convection setting on your oven, which would be awesome because the air will circulate around the food to dry more evenly and quickly.
-Just keep in mind, you must keep an eye on the tray you have dehydrating or they may get too hot and burn.
-If your oven will not go below 200 degrees, slightly prop the oven door open with a ball of foil to allow some of the heat to escape.
-This may be a problem if you are doing this in the summer and it’s hotter in your home.
+Just keep in mind, you must keep an eye on the tray you have dehydrating or the food may get too hot and burn.
+If your oven won’t go below 200 degrees, slightly prop the oven door open with a ball of foil to allow some of the heat to escape.
+This may be a problem if you’re doing this in the summer and it’s hotter in your home.

 My FoodSaver® Jar Sealer

 This FoodSaver® Jar Sealer is built into my unit.
 The one shown is for other units, at least the hose anyway.
 FoodSaver® Jar Sealer The unit must have an accessory hose opening.
 I use a funnel to fill the jars.
 I love the fact that I can store my dehydrated foods in pint and quart mason jars knowing they will store for at least a year.

 Do I have to use oxygen absorbers in the jars?

 This really is a personal preference issue.
 I don’t use them and have had good results.
 As mentioned, I try to eat my dehydrated foods within a year, so I haven’t had any go bad.